-Demonstrators outside the Supreme Court Wednesday.
+Demonstrators outside the Supreme Court in December.
 (Photo by Jane Norman/States Newsroom)

 WASHINGTON–Lucia Ruta remembers a time when abortions were illegal.